vladsaveliev/sequana/sequana/pipelines/pacbio_qc/README.rst

 ~~~~~~~~~

 This pipeline takes as inputs a set of BAM files from Pacbio sequencers.
 It
-computes a set of basic statistics related to read length.
+computes a set of basic statistics related to the read lengths.
 It also shows some
-histogram related to the GC content, SNR of the diodes and the so-called ZMW
+histograms related to the GC content, SNR of the diodes and the so-called ZMW
 values.
-Finally, a quick taxonomy can be performed.
+Finally, a quick taxonomy can be performed using Kraken.
+HTML reports
+are created for each sample.

 Rules and configuration details